nadavgover/Splitwise/README.md

 to all the small original sources (people who owe money), and similarly we create one big sink that connects to all other small sinks
 (people who need to get money back).

-And the result is pretty cool
+And the results are pretty cool:

 <img src="/graph_example.png" width="100%" alt="graph flow example">

+Alice gets 15$ from Dan and 10$ from Carol, Bob gets 5$ from Dan.</br>
+Nice!